Snowflake-Labs/orchestration-framework/README.md

 # Cortex Cube

 Cortex Cube is a multi-agent framework that offers native support for Snowflake tools.
-Instead of requiring users or developers to choose between RAG with Cortex Search or Text2SQL with Cortex Analyst, let the Cube orchestrate the users' requests to the appropriate tool.
+Instead of requiring users or developers to choose between RAG with Cortex Search or Text2SQL with Cortex Analyst, let the Cube orchestrate the user requests to the appropriate tool.

 CortexCube can be configured to work with 3 types of tools:
 - **Cortex Search Tool**: For unstructured data analysis, which requires a standard RAG access pattern.